bartcharbon/molgenis-navigator-app/README.md

 ## Ideas / todo

-* add meta data edit capability, such as 'new' and 'delete'
 * verify if this also works for a restricted user (i.e. does Package and EntityType have row level permission?)
-* rechts voor selected item een details box
+* add edit capability, such as 'new' and 'delete'
+* include menu and login bar (seperate story)
+* when single click show a 'details' view rightside of the table on large screens (analogous to google drive)
 * search also match on partial matches (MOLGENIS rest, does it allow 'like' query on substrings???)